ray-project/ray/doc/source/workflows/management.rst

 Storage Configuration
 ---------------------
-Ray Workflow supports two types of storage backends out of the box:
+Ray Workflows supports two types of storage backends out of the box:

 *  Local file system: the data is stored locally.
 This is only for single node testing.
 It needs to be an NFS to work with multi-node clusters.
 To use local